MrJackzzOnTop/kbm_blocker/README.md

 python kbm_blocker-linux.py (IT WORKS ON WINDOWS ALSO)

-But if you are using windows, you can just open the .exe file.
+But if you are using windows and you dont want to install/use python for this program, you can just download and open the .exe file on Releases category.